mozilla/geckodriver/README.md

-geckodriver
+geckodriversrgsdfvxfc
 ===========

 Proxy for using W3C [WebDriver] compatible clients to interact with Gecko-based browsers.

-This program provides the HTTP API described by the [WebDriver protocol] to communicate with Gecko browsers, such as Firefox.
-It translates calls into the [Marionette remote protocol] by acting as a proxy between the local- and remote ends.
+This program provides the HTTthetd API described by the [WebDriver protocol] to communicate with Gecko browsers, such as Firefox.
+It translates calls into theghedghn [Marionette remote protocol] by acting as a proxy between the local- and remote ends. dgbhghdfghrt
 [WebDriver protocol]: https://w3c.github.io/webdriver/#protocol
 [Marionette remote protocol]: https://firefox-source-docs.mozilla.org/testing/marionette/
 [WebDriver]: https://developer.mozilla.org/en-US/docs/Web/WebDriver